zuo/unittest_expander/docs/reference.rst

      :obj:`True`) that returns an iterable object (for example, a generator/iterator).

+   Any valid parameter collection will be, under the hood, automatically converted to a :class:`paramseq`.

    .. deprecated:: 0.4.0

       A parameter collection being a tuple (i.e., an instance of